 6. Oktoberfest

-With over 6 million visitors each year, Oktoberfest located in Munich is considered as the largest Volksfest in the world.
+With over 6 million visitors each year, Oktoberfest, located in Munich, is considered the largest Volksfest in the world.
 But do not be confused by its name, it starts right at the end of September until the first week of October.
 The festival started way back in the year 1810.
-Visitors are always amazed by the variations of Hendi, Schweinabraten, Wurstl, Knodel, and most of all the German beer.
+Visitors are always amazed by the variations of Hendi, Schweinabraten, Wurstl, Knodel, and most of all German beer.
+You could tick off your whole Beer bucket list with one trip to Oktoberfest.

 5. Cologne Cathedral